pvlasov/cv/docs/cover-letter.md

 ## Collaborative Decision Making as Code

 * Use [MBSE](#mbse) to create a meta-model supporting [Multiple Criteria Decision Analysis](https://en.wikipedia.org/wiki/Multiple-criteria_decision_analysis) methodologies such as [Analytic Hierarchy Process](https://en.wikipedia.org/wiki/Analytic_hierarchy_process), [Weighted Product Model](https://en.wikipedia.org/wiki/Weighted_product_model), [Weighted Sum Model](https://en.wikipedia.org/wiki/Weighted_sum_model).
-* Decision models are populated by multiple stored in a version control system in a single repository or multiple repositories, e.g. to enforce access control.
+* Decision models are populated by multiple experts and are stored in a version control system in a single repository or multiple repositories, e.g. to enforce access control.
 * Model aggregation can be done at the source level or "binary" level - models a published to a binary repository and then referenced by other models.
 * Decision documentation is generated from the models.
 * With multiple experts participating it is possible to have a hierarchy of experts following the criteria hierarchy and different weights for experts.
 E.g. a senior developer may have higher weight than a junior developer.